the-dvlpr/Quick-References/ruby.md

 i = 0
 loop do
   i += 1
-  print "I'm currently number #{i}” # a way to have ruby code in a string break if i > 5 end
+  print "I'm currently number #{i}" # a way to have ruby code in a string break if i > 5 end
 ```